ky25aaa-beep/DUX_A1_CL/README.md

 **Implementation Notes:** the Post a Listing Form layout like the homepage and search page but it mainly focused on gain information from the possible sellers with minimal distractions.
 Most changes are made in then `<main>` segment with additions to the CSS file while `<nav>`, `<header>`, `<aside>`, `<footer>` stayed the same.

-For example, the listing type and property type follows the same format where you have limited options to select from to prevent wrong information from being inputted for the listing by the `<select>` only allows selection of the `<options>`
+For example, the listing type and property type follows the same format where you have limited options to select from to prevent wrong information from being inputted for the listing by the `<select>` only allows selection of the `<options>`.

 ```html
  <form class="post-ad-form" action="#">